FoldingCommunity/Translate/README.md

 local language folder, e.g. [Localization/zh-CN](Localization/zh-CN), update
 the metadata field.
 For each file, translate each ``msgid`` to ``msgstr``.

-We are certain Markdown for formatting the strings to be translated and the translated string.
+We are using Markdown for formatting the strings to be translated and the translated string.
 We have made the decision to support the following Markdown
 syntaxes: